-In this article, we will have a look at the Giraffe Centre entry fees as of 2025.
-It is a world-famous tourist attraction located on Nyumbi Road, off Duma Road in Nairobi’s Lang’ata suburb – just fifteen kilometres from Nairobi’s CBD.
+In this article, we will have a look at the Giraffe Centre entrance fees as of 2025.
+It is a world-famous tourist attraction located on Nyumbi Road, off Duma Road in Nairobi’s Lang’ata suburb - just fifteen kilometres from Nairobi’s CBD.
 The Giraffe Centre was established in 1983 by African Fund for Endangered Wildlife (A.F.E.W.
 Kenya), an NGO that was founded in 1979 by the late Jock Leslie-Melvill.

 It was set up to protect the last remaining Rothschild's giraffes in Kenya.
 The Rothschild Giraffe is among the most endangered giraffe subspecies, with just a little over 300 alive in Kenya today.
 The Giraffe Centre also acts as a Nature Education Centre, educating thousands of children every year.

-Giraffe Centre Entry Fees 2025
+Giraffe Centre Entrance Fees 2025

 Below are the Giraffe Centre fees.